St. Charles, Virginia

-St. Charles is a town in Lee County, Virginia, United States.
-The population was 128 at the 2010 census, down from 159 at the 2000 census.
+St. Charles is a census-designated place and former town in Lee County, Virginia, United States.
+The population was 72 at the 2020 census, down from 159 at the 2000 census.

 History

 A post office was established at Saint Charles in 1908.
 The town was incorporated by the Lee County, Virginia Circuit Court on January 10, 1914.
 The community was named for Charles Bondurant, a coal mining official.

+Disincorporation

+In 2022, the Virginia General Assembly passed a bill to terminate the town's charter, citing that nobody had run for town office in the past two elections.

 Geography

 St. Charles is located in northern Lee County at 36°48′14″N 83°3′26″W (36.803858, −83.057208).
 The town straddles a narrow hollow along Straight Creek (part of the Powell River watershed), just east of the Kentucky–Virginia state line.
 It is surrounded on all sides by rugged hills, including Lone Mountain to the northeast, and Little Black Mountain to the northwest.
 State Route 352 connects St. Charles to U.S. Route 421 near Pennington Gap to the south.